 SUI happens when your pelvic floor muscles are stretched, weak or damaged.
 The pelvic floor muscles support the bladder and urethra.
 If they become weak due to things like childbirth or pelvic surgery, the muscles may not hold in urine.

-What increases your risk of getting SUI?
+What increases your risk of getting Stress Urinary Incontinence?

 Risk factors for SUI can include:

 - Gender – females are more likely to get SUI